davids13/java-ci-cd/README.md

 # Continuous Integration with GitHub

-How to setup a CI pipeline (repo-build-test) with GitHub
+How to setup a CI flow (repo-build-test) with GitHub